nhgiang2154/shipment-delay-probability-prediction/README.md

 - pandas: Data manipulation and analysis.
 - numpy: Numerical computations.
 ### Visualization
-- seaborn: Statistical data visualization.
 - matplotlib: Plotting and chart creation.
 ### Machine Learning
 - scikit-learn: Model building and evaluation.
 - xgboost: Gradient boosting for demand prediction.
-- catboost: Handling categorical features in machine learning.
 ### Serialization
 - dill: Enhanced serialization of Python objects.
 ### Development Tools
 - Jupyter Notebook: Code editing and debugging.

-## File Organization
-This project follows an end-to-end approach, including data ingestion, data transformation, model training, logging, and exception handling.
-Below is a description of the key files and their functions:

-- data_ingestion.py: Handles the process of loading and ingesting raw data into the system, preparing it for further analysis.
-- data_transformation.py: Contains functions for cleaning and transforming the data, such as handling missing values, feature encoding, and scaling.
-- model_trainer.py: Defines and trains machine learning models, evaluates their performance, and saves the trained models for future use.
-- exception.py: Custom exception handling file that ensures errors during the process are caught and logged effectively.
-- logger.py: Manages logging to track the flow of the application, making it easier to debug and monitor.
-- utils.py: Includes helper functions used throughout the project, such as loading configuration settings, saving models, and making predictions.
-- app.py: The main script that ties all the components together, running the data ingestion, transformation, model training, and predictions in a sequential manner.
--
 ## Results
 ### Model Performance
 The models were evaluated using key performance metrics, including R² Score, Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).